 In its ruling, the Supreme Judicial Court eliminated a longheld distinction in state law between “natural” and “unnatural” accumulations of snow and ice.

 For more than a century, case law in Massachusetts held that property owners who failed to remove natural accumulations could not be held liable.
-But the court found that owners have a duty to keep property reasonably safe.
+But the court found that owners have a duty to keep the property reasonably safe.
+This means that those injured in these circumstances should consider speaking to a personal injury lawyer to help assess the case.